aman-sawarn/aman-sawarn.github.io/index.md

 #### Data Scientist  :  October 2020 - Till Date
 ##### Gurugram, India

-* Worked on a SOTA CV Parser for shine.com
+** Worked on a SOTA CV Parser for shine.com
-* Created a custom named entity recognition and normalization system for extracting various details from resume text.
+** Created a custom named entity recognition and normalization system for extracting various details from resume text.
+* Cleaned, explored and trained models on large datasets and built \textbf{SaaS product} for in-house and market use.
 * Used BERT for feature extractions followed by various LSTM, CNN architectures for finetuning models
 * Implemented the NLP sections of a tensorflow learning pipeline for the core product.
-* Implemented the NLP sections of a tensorflow prediction pipeline for the core product.
 * Saved 0.01 $ per job apply for the recruiting firm,  three percent of total cost-cutting during pandemic}.
-* {Patent} filed for the product by company, with me as one of the inventors
+* Patent filed for the product by company, with me as one of the inventors